AKAMEDIASYSTEM/curriculum-docker/README.md

 __Upstart (not yet implemented)__ - systemd-like "make sure main apps are running and if not, restart them".
 Need to document more config stuff for this.

-__Supervisord__ - copy the two .conf files to /etc/supervisor/init.d/ and then run `sudo supervisorctl start curriculum_worker`
+__Supervisord__ - copy the two .conf files to /etc/supervisor/init.d/ and then run supervisor to start:
+`sudo cp /curriculum-insular/curriculum_insular_* /etc/supervisor/init.d/`
+OR `sudo cp /curriculum-insular/curriculum_insular_* /etc/supervisor/conf.d/` if init.d is absent
+`sudo supervisorctl start curriculum_worker`
 `sudo supervisorctl start curriculum_server` to check status at any time, run `sudo supervisorctl` OR just check the logs in /var/log/supervisor/